gradientspace/geometry3Sharp/README.md

 ViRGiS Geometry supports transparent conversion with Unity types.

+> [!NOTE]
+>All VirgisGeometry primitives are available as double types.
+Using these types to hold and manipulate data - onlt convertign to Unity Vectors and Meshes for presentation - retains the precision of the data!

 ViRGiS Geometry has the following Primitive types mostly implemented as Structs:
 - `Vector2d, 2f, 2i, 3d, 3f, 3i, 4d, 4f`
 - `Matrix2d, 2f, 3f, 3d, 4d`